radeonxray/DB-Assignment5/README.md

 `set global local_infile = 1;`

-Run the following long command, to setup the Database and its tables:
+Run the following long command, to setup the Database, its tables and data

+**NOTE: Executing this command will take a couple of minutes, so don't panic if you don't see the data immidiatly through Workbench**:

 ```mysql
 create database stackoverflow DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;